-datasets (list of dicts, optional) - A list of dataset dictionaries.
+datasets (Optional[List[DatasetDict]]) - A list of dataset dictionaries.
 Each dict should have the following keys: "name" containing the name of the dataset, "frame" containing the dataframe object representing the dataset, and "path" containing the path to the file from which the frame was read.